3ichael7ambert/Springboard-JS-OpenSource/README.md

 # Springboard Coding Bootcamp Cohort Repo

-Welcome to the Springboard Coding Bootcamp Cohort Repo!
+Welcome to the Unofficial Springboard Coding Bootcamp Cohort Repo!
 This open-source repository is dedicated to the collaborative learning experience of our coding bootcamp cohort.
 Whether you're a current student, alum, or anyone interested in coding, you're invited to contribute, share resources, and learn together.

 ## Table of Contents